 Situations where this option can come in handy include hunting, offshore fishing, long camping trips and even parties that are crazy enough to match the experience.
 RTIC’s color options also match the Xtreme series, including blue, white and tan.

-Read our RTIC cooler review and check the current price on Amazon directly.
+Read our full RTIC cooler review here.

 Coleman Xtreme has pretty close competitors in the form of Igloo and RTIC, with the differences between these options not being too far off.
 While the competitors have their advantages, we recommend figuring out what the party that you’re bringing the cooler to is going to be like, as well as prices, deals and other factors.